openstack-archive/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 assignment.

-You can review the nodes and the roles assigned to those nodes by grouping them in a similar manner--either by roles or by hardware configuration.
+You can review the nodes and the roles assigned to those nodes by grouping them in a similar manner -- either by roles or by hardware configuration.

 In addition to the role assignment, you can also configure the network interfaces or modify the disk configuration for a set of nodes from the